DotNetTour/UKTour2020/index.md

 ### [Olia Gavrysh](https://twitter.com/oliagavrysh) - The future of Windows desktop and porting to .NET Core

-Program manager on .NET team (WinForms, WPF and other areas).
+Olia Gavrysh is a program manager on the .NET team, Microsoft.
+She focuses on desktop applications and porting applications to .NET Core experience.
+Before that, she was working on machine learning framework for .NET.
 Based in Redmond, USA.

 **Abstract:**